 IP that match the sizes of the built-in data types, that is 1, 8, 16,

 32, or 64 bits.
 We recommend Fixed-Point Designer to enable fixed-point data types and captured signals of

 Use As — How signal is routed inside IP logic

 Data, the signal

-is captured to the sample buffer and returned to MATLAB, but it cannot contribute to a trigger condition.
-When you
+is captured to the sample buffer and returned to MATLAB, but it cannot contribute to a trigger condition and capture

 Both trigger and data.

 Generated IP name — Name of generated components